Developing an IC

 The first proposal must be submitted by the last deadline of your 5th semester.
 For most students, this will be November 1st of junior year.
 Please note this is a strict deadline, and exceptions are only made for extenuating circumstances.
 All proposals must receive FINAL approval by the end of the 6th semester.

-Submission deadlines are September 1st, October 1st, November 1st, February 1st, March 1st, and April 1st.
+Submission deadlines for the 2021-22 year are September 1st (ONLY for students who are submitting a revision), October 1st, November 1st, February 1st, March 1st, and April 1st.

 Developing an IC looks different for everyone.
 However, there are certain steps many people take to gather information and advice on how to explore their field, define their learning goals, and craft a compelling proposal: